-Scholastic’s Letter to the Tooth Fairy — Help your child write a letter to the fairy about their lost tooth experience and teach them good vocabulary!
+Scholastic’s Letter to the Tooth Fairy — Help your child write a letter to the fairy about experience of losing a tooth.

 Party with Unicorn’s Printables — From a tooth fairy certificate in pink or blue, to a printable door hanger, to a box to store a lost tooth, these free printables are a ton of fun.

 Party with Unicorn’s Tooth Fairy Coloring Pages — Got a little one who can’t get enough of creating art?
 These sweet coloring pages are perfect for celebrating a visit from the good fairy.